Introducing Climate Change and Green Transition into Macroeconomic Analysis

 Practical information

 Flights, transfers, accommodation in Slovenia, and meals during the event will be fully funded for up to three selected officials from Albania, Bosnia and Herzegovina, Kosovo*, Montenegro, North Macedonia and Serbia.
-Officials from other countires are also welcome to apply as self-funded participants.
-In this case CEF will provide only meals during the event will be fully funded.
+Officials from other countires are also welcome to apply as self-funded participants, for whom the CEF will provide meals during the event.

-The event is held in English language, without the provided translation.
+The event will be held in English language, without the provided translation.
+Certificates of attendance will be issued upon completion.

 Partners